Buy Me A Coffee

 35mm f/1.4 Summilux-M - Variation 2

-• Beginning in 1966, starting with serial number 2166701, this model featured a simplified lens head and lacked provisions for screw-in filters.
-It is likely that the lens formula was recomputed during this time.
-Series VII filters could be accommodated internally in the 12504 clip-on, divisible lens hood.
-The aperture ring included larger profile "ears" to accommodate the new style hood.
+Beginning in 1966, starting with serial number 2166701, this variation featured a simplified lens head and lacked provisions for screw-in filters263.
+It is likely that the lens formula was recomputed during this time263.
+Series VII filters could be accommodated internally in the 12504 clip-on, divisible lens hood263.
+The aperture ring included larger profile "ears" to accommodate the new style hood263.
 The lens was supplied with a black anodized finish only and featured a metal focusing tab with a locking infinity catch263.

 35mm f/2 Summicron-M (version 2)